ICSResearch/TrapAttention/README.md

 }
 ```

+# 🙏 Acknowledgement
-🙏 AcknowledgementThanks to the following outstanding works / libraries / communities:• Transformers / Vision‑Transformer backbones used in encoder• The community maintaining open‑source depth‑estimation toolboxes• All contributors and testers who reported bugs or improvements⚠️ Other / TODO• (Optional) Add inference examples & sample outputs in ./examples/• (Optional) Add visualization of depth maps (RGB → depth) in README / docs• (Optional) Add evaluation scripts and result tables
+Thanks to the following outstanding works / libraries / communities:• Transformers / Vision‑Transformer backbones used in encoder• The community maintaining open‑source depth‑estimation toolboxes•
+All contributors and testers who reported bugs or improvements
+# ⚠️ Other
+/ TODO• (Optional) Add inference examples & sample outputs in
+/examples/• (Optional) Add visualization of depth maps (RGB → depth) in README
+/ docs• (Optional) Add evaluation scripts and result tables